Zhuzhed-up Cantonese American in Cobble Hill. Standouts include tangy hot & sour soup and crystal shrimp dumplings, amid a charming ambiance.

 Willa Moore reviews Sal Tang's, a Cobble Hill Chinese restaurant offering a unique blend of Cantonese American cuisine and Italian swagger, perfect for casual group meals.

-Sal Tang's serves Cantonese American cuisine, with some noting influences from mainland China.
-Highly recommended dishes include the hot and sour soup, crystal shrimp dumplings, and vegetable fried rice.
-However, some customers found dishes like the crispy orange beef and black pepper beef & broccoli to be disappointing, with one commenter describing the overall experience as 'dressed up mediocrity'.
+Sal Tang's serves Cantonese American cuisine, with standouts including their hot and sour soup and crystal shrimp dumplings.
+However, some main dishes like the crispy orange beef and black pepper beef & broccoli have been criticized as falling short or being too peppery.

 Important Note